 If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following the beep.
-The $Uconnect^{TM}$ Phone will play all the options at any prompt if you ask for help.
+The Uconnect[TM] Phone will play some of the options at any prompt if you ask for help.

-To activate the UconnectTM Phone from idle, simply press the button and follow the audible prompts for directions.
-All UconnectTM Phone sessions begin with a press of the button on the radio control head.
+To activate the UconnectTM Phone, simply press the \checkmark button and follow the audible prompts for directions.
+UconnectTM Phone sessions begin with a press of the 🍆 button on the radio control head.